To avoid an OWI in Indiana, it’s important to know at least five things.

 III.
 The Costs

 The cost of being charged with an OWI in Indianais expensive.
 And this is true even if you’re innocent.
-Of course, it’s even more expensive if you’re judged guilty.
+Of course, it’s even more expensive if you’re found guilty.

 The cost of a legal defense against OWI varies widely.
 The complexity of cases is highly variable.
 A first-time offense costs less because it takes less time to defend than that of a repeat offense.
 A case involving a crash involving injury or death is even more complex.
 As is one in which the offender had a small child in the vehicle.